Rules and regulation

 Under the National Parks Act it is illegal to disturb or collect any plants, animals, rocks, shells or artifacts.
 By complying with this regulation you will be helping to preserve Bruce Peninsula National Park and Fathom Five National Marine Park for future visitors.

-For the protection of the inland lakes in the park against the threat of invasive species, the use of live or other fish bait is prohibited.
+For the protection of the inland lakes in the park against the threat of invasive species, the use and possession of live, natural or other fish bait is prohibited.

 Motorised boats are prohibited on all inland lakes including Cyprus and Emmett Lake including electronic trolling motors